edoars/CPRNG/README.md

 multipliers reported in the paper.

-The databases of candidate multipliers are available at http://vigna.di.unimi.it/CPRNG.zip.
-(The size of the zip file is approximately 2 gigabytes; the unzipped data is approximately 5 gigabytes.)
+The databases of candidate multipliers are available at http://vigna.di.unimi.it/CPRNG.tar.bz2.
+(The size of the bzip2 file is approximately 2 gigabytes; the unzipped data is approximately 5 gigabytes.)